-To raise awareness of an ongoing issue clogging up the North West sewers, we designed an experiential marketing space to face the problem head on.
+To raise awareness of an ongoing issue clogging up local sewers, we designed an experiential marketing space to face the problem head on.

 The venue has a catchment population of 6.7 million people, with 42 million footfall annually.
 However, with 249 retail units to distract our audience and less than 2 hours average dwell time, we had to ensure the space captured visitors’ attention and encouraged them to engage with it.